Janitorial lead generation for recurring commercial contracts.

 - Warehouse and industrial cleaning

-Nearly every commercial building already has a janitorial vendor — and janitorial is one of the most complained-about line items in facility management.
+Nearly every commercial building already has a janitorial vendor.
+It's also one of the most complained-about line items in facility management.
 Contracts renew on a cycle, and the company that introduced itself three months before renewal is the one invited to bid.
 Outbound builds that position systematically instead of waiting for an RFP to surface on a bid board.
 And because a single janitorial contract is recurring revenue that runs for years, even a modest meeting rate pays for the campaign many times over.

 Channels